 Sadly, humanity does not have such a machine, but we have something better.
 Expert, evidence-based forecasts can help us understand what our future is likely to be, hence enabling us to undertake measures to make it as bright as possible.

-With global population aging rapidly, there are four main economic implications we should take into account for reasonable decision-making: a shrinking workforce, decreasing social security contributions, increasing healthcare expenditures, deficiency of nurse workforce.
+With the global population aging rapidly, there are four main economic implications that we should take into account for reasonable decision-making: a shrinking workforce, decreasing social security contributions, increasing healthcare expenditures, and an insufficient caretaker workforce.

 One key economic implication of an aging population is the strain on social insurance programs and pension systems.
 With a large increase in an aging population, many nations must raise their budget allocations for social security.
 For example, India’s social security system presently covers only 10 percent of its working-age populace, but its system is operating at a deficit with more funds exiting than entering.
 In the United States, projections state that the level of social security contributions will start to fall short of legislated benefits this year.